miki-hermann/agu-lix/README.md

 	<number>  ::= [0-9]+

 Every identifier starting with a  character from the set {u,v,w,x,y,z}
 or {U,V,W,X,Y,Z} is  a variable.
-Note that you cannot  use neither the underscore "_", nor the digits in the identifiers.
-Identifiers `<ident>` are exclusively composed of asmall and capital letter from "a" to "z", resp. from "A" to "Z".
+Note neither the  underscore "_", nor the digits can be used  in the identifiers.
+Identifiers `<ident>` are exclusively composed  of small  and capital letter  from "a"  to "z", resp. from "A" to "Z".

 The  binary  operators  for   comparison  (`<compop>`),  for  addition